Your cruise carry on bag can make or break the first day of your cruise. Be sure to get it right!

 What happens if your luggage gets lost?
 Pack your medications, must-have toiletries and any essential similar items for you, and your children in your cruise carry-on bag, if they are traveling with you.

 We also suggest taking a bit of extra prescription medication with you, in the unlikely event of travel delays.
-In fact, packing 14 days of medication may be a requirement in the future for cruises, according to this Princess Cruises Health Advisory.

 #5: If You Have Space…